neoforged/.github/primers/1.21.6/index.md

         - `MAX_GUI_Z`, `MIN_GUI_Z` are removed
         - `pose` now returns a `Matrix3x2fStack`
         - `flush` is removed
-        - `depthTreeUp` - Adds a new or goes to an existing node that will render after this current one.
-        - `depthTreeUpToTop` - Adds a new node at the very top of the stratum that will render last.
         - `nextStratum` - Adds another layer to traverse through that renders after all nodes in the previous tree.
-        - `depthTreeDown` - Adds a new or goes to an existing node that will render before this current one.
-        - `depthTreeBack` - Goes to the previously linked node, which is either above or below some parent.
-        - `depthTreePushCheckpoint` - Pushes the current node to a stack such that it can be jumped back to.
-        - `depthTreeBackToCheckpoint` - Retrieves the previously pushed node to the stack.
         - All methods no longer take in a `RenderType`, `VertexConsumer`, or `Function<ResourceLocation, RenderType>`, instead specifying a `RenderPipeline` and a `TextureSetup` depending on the call
         - `drawString`, `drawStringWithBackdrop` no longer returns anything
+        - `draw*String` methods must now pass in an ARGB value, where A cannot be 0.
         - `renderItem(ItemStack, int, int, int, int)` is removed
         - `drawSpecial` is removed, relaced by individual `submit*RenderState` depending on the special case
         - `blurBeforeThisStratum` - Notifies the render state that a blur effect should render between this strata and all previously rendered ones.
 This can only be applied between once per frame.
         - `render*Tooltip` -> `set*TooltipForNextFrame`, does not directly add to the render state, instead waiting for `renderDeferredTooltip` to be called when not present or overridden
         - `renderDeferredTooltip` - Adds the tooltip information to be rendered on a new stratum.
+        - `blitSprite` now has an overload that takes in a float R tint color
         - `$ScissorStack#peek` - Gets the last rectangle on the stack.
     - `LayeredDraw` class is removed
 - `net.minecraft.client.gui.components`
+    - `AbstractTextAreaWidget` now has an overload which takes in two additional booleans of whether to show the background or decorations
     - `AbstractWidget#getTooltip` is removed
+    - `EditBox`
+        - `setCentered` - Sets whether the text position should be centered.
+        - `setTextShadow` - Sets whether the text should have a drop shadow effect.
     - `FocusableTextWidget` can now take in a boolean indicating whether to fill the background
     - `ImageWidget#updateResource` - Updates the sprite of the image on the component.
     - `LogoRenderer#keepLogoThroughFade` - When true, keeps the logo visible even when the title screen is fading.
+    - `MultiLineEditBox` is now package private and should be constructed via `builder`, calling the `$Builder#set*` methods
+        - `setLineLimit` - Sets the line limit of the text field.
+    - `MultilineTextField#NO_CHARACTER_LIMIT` -> `NO_LIMIT`
+        - `setLineLimit` - Sets the maximum number of lines that can be written on the text field.
+        - `hasLineLimit` - Returns whether the text field has some line limit.
+    - `SplashRenderer#render` now takes in a float for the R color instead of an int
     - `WidgetTooltipHolder#refreshTooltipForNextRenderPass` now takes in the `GuiGraphics` and the XY position
 - `net.minecraft.client.gui.components.spectator.SpectatorGui#renderTooltip` -> `renderAction`
 - `net.minecraft.client.gui.components.tabs`
     - `Tab#getTabExtraNarration` - Returns the hint narration of the tab.
     - `TabManager` can now take in two `Consumer`s on what to do when a tab is selected or deselected
+    - `TabNavigationBar`
-    - `TabNavigationBar#getTabs` - Returns the list of tabs on the navigation bar.
+        - `getTabs` - Returns the list of tabs on the navigation bar.
+        - `setTabActiveState` - Sets the active state of the given tab index.
+        - `setTabTooltip` - Sets the tooltip information of the given tab index.
 - `net.minecraft.client.gui.contextualbar`
     - `ContextualBarRenderer` - An interface which defines an object with some background to render.
     - `ExperienceBarRenderer` - Draws the experience bar.